-Our conference runs from 9:30am to 4pm on a Saturday in late April or early May.
-We kick off with a Bible talk, have a break for morning tea, and enjoy a second Bible talk, followed by a time to reﬂect and pray in small groups.
-In the afternoon, there’s a list of seminars to choose from.
-We provide morning tea and lunch, great music, a testimony or two, book stalls, and other activities to make the day memorable and fun.
+Our conference runs from 9am to 3:30pm on a Saturday 11th May 2019.
+We kick off with a Bible talk, have a break for morning tea, and enjoy a seminar of your choice, followed by a time to reﬂect and pray in small groups.
+In the afternoon, we'll continue on with our second bible talk.
+We provide morning tea and lunch (if you purchased a catering ticket), great music, a testimony or two, book stalls, and other activities to make the day memorable and fun.

 How will Entrust Women help women from my church get to know each other better?

-After the second talk there’ll be an opportunity for church groups to talk and pray about what they’ve learned.
+During the day there will be an opportunity for church groups to talk and pray about what they’ve learned.
 So not only will you be encouraged by seeing Christian women from different churches, you’ll get a chance to hang out as a church group too.
 But please don’t feel like you have to come with a church group: if you’re there on your own, or with a couple of friends, you’ll have the same opportunity to reﬂect on, and pray about, what you’re learning.

 Will the conference be suitable for teens and young adults?

 Yes, the teaching will be accessible to all, and there will be a seminar suitable for teens and young adults.
 So if you’re a pastor or Christian worker, encourage the young women in your youth group, young adults’ group, or university group to attend. *Please note that all attendees under the age of 18 must be accompanied by an adult at the conference but may attend seminar without their accompanying adult.
 Accompanying adult may attend the seminar of their choice.

 I’d like to encourage women from my church to come along, but don’t know how.

 Just email firstname.lastname@example.org, give us a postal address, and we’ll send you a media pack.